Bindubn001/criminal_database_management_django/README.md

 # Backend

-For Database I have used MySql database with MySql Workbench 8.0 CE Name of my database is DBCRIMINAL
+For Database I have used MySql database with MySql Workbench 8.0 CE.
+Name of my database is DBCRIMINAL